ajv-validator/ajv/custom.md

 ### Define keyword with validation function

+Validation function will be called during data validation and it will be passed:
+- schema
+- data
+- parent schema
+- current data path
+- parent data object
+- the property name in the parent data object
+- the root data

-Validation function will be called during data validation.
-During data validation it will be passed schema and data (and also parent schema, data path, parent object and the property name in the parent object - it allows to create keywords that modify the validated data); it should return validation result as boolean.
+The access to the parent data object and the current property name allow to create keywords that modify the validated data.

+The function should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

 This way to define keywords is useful for: